FACG2/research/README.md

 # Middleware

 ## What are express middlewares?
-are functions that have access to the **request object (req)**, **the response object (res)**, and the next middleware function in the application’s request-response cycle.
+middlewares are functions that have access to the **request object (req)**, **the response object (res)**, and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.
 ## What functionality do they provide?
 Middleware functions can perform the following tasks:
 * Execute any code.